-This course presents the first-year student with the principles of physics relevant to the production of x-rays.
-The course includes the following subject areas: fundamental physics concepts, mass-energy relationship, atomic structure, electromagnetic radiation, magnetism and devices, electricity and devices, design of x-ray producing devices, primary control factors, and the fundamental principles of radiation protection.
+This course presents the first-year radiography student with the principles of physics relevant to the production of x-rays.
+The course includes the following subject areas: fundamental physics concepts, mass-energy relationship, atomic structure, electromagnetic radiation, magnetism and devices, electricity and device, the design of x-ray producing devices, primary control factors, and the fundamental principles of radiation protection.

-RD 102 or RE 102 Introduction to Medical Imaging
+RD 312 Introduction to Medical Imaging

 This course is designed to provide first-year students with an overview of the diagnostic imaging profession and those factors which impact the technologist in his/her ability to produce imaging media of the highest quality.
-Discussion will include: allied health education, the roles and expectations of all members of the health care team, ethical behavior, medical-legal obligations, liabilities, interpersonal communication, inter and intra personal behavior, basic radiation safety principles, hospital departmental organizational, licensure, labor unions, Diversity, Age Specific Competency, political and social change within the health care environment, standard precautions, disease control and transmission and general preparation for entry into the clinical environment
+Discussion will include: allied health education. the roles and expectations of all members of the health care team, ethical behavior, medical-legal obligations, liabilities, interpersonal communication, inter and intra personal behavior, basic radiation safety principles, hospital departmental organizational, licensure, labor unions, Diversity, Age Specific Competency, political and social change within the health care environment, standard precautions, disease control and transmission and general preparation for entry into the clinical environment

-RD 103 or RE 103 Medical Terminology
+RD 313 Medical Terminology

 Medical Terminology is the study of the language of medicine.
 All those who practice in the medical field need a common language and knowledge base in order to effectively communicate.
+Offered in hybrid format.

-RD 104 Clinical Experience I
+RD 314 Clinical Education I